vinnciane/resume/content/samples/_index.md

 Welcome to this collection of technical writing samples.

-In this compilation, you will find a variety of technical documents spanning different industries and subjects,
+In this compilation, you will find a variety of technical documents spanning different industries and subjects.

-Several types of topics created for the software industry: a procedure a concept a troubleshooting article
+Several types of topics created for the software industry:
+* a procedure,
+* a concept,
+* a troubleshooting article,

-a CLI documentation, for a sample of writing for a product without a graphical UI.
+* a CLI documentation, for a sample of writing for a product without a graphical UI.